The Big Break: The Big Break All-Star Challenge

 When The Big Break was first announced, a lot of celebrities applied for the show in addition to aspiring pros.
 The Golf Channel soon created a celebrity edition of the show, this one to benefit charities.
 On March 22, 2005, The Big Break All-Star Challenge debuted, featuring four members of the Boston Red Sox.
 Since then, there have been many more editions of the show, featuring NASCAR drivers, as well as members of the Green Bay Packers, the Chicago White Sox, the Tampa Bay Lightning, the cast of Scrubs, and the band Hootie & The Blowfish.
 There have been many various hosts of the All-Star edition, and not once have Cellini and Sparks co-hosted an episode together.
 Other Golf Channel personalities who have hosted the All-Star edition include Brian Hammons and Steve Sands, and some co-hosts have included former NASCAR star Benny Parsons (whose two sons have involvement in the sport; Kevin was a Gardner-Webb Runnin' Bulldogs golfer, and Keith is a high school golf coach in North Carolina) and two-time Champions Tour major winner Peter Jacobsen.

 Jay Kossoff, the senior producer of The Big Break, told The Charlotte Observer at the taping of the first NASCAR edition, "We had a lot of celebrities apply for spots in the original shows, so we figured it was a neat idea to do something like this — let's take the next step."

 The Big Break IV: USA vs. Europe

-See the main article: The Big Break IV: USA vs. Europe.

-The Big Break IV was filmed in June 2005, and premiered on September 13 of the same year.
-The twelve hopefuls (including The Big Break II contestant Bart Lower) were taken to Scotland's Carnoustie, and the Old Course in St Andrews to compete for exemptions into two European Tour events (the Algarve Open de Portugal and the Celtic Manor Wales Open), an endorsement deal with Bridgestone Golf, a two-year lease on a Ford Explorer, and a $5,000 gift card from Dick's Sporting Goods.
-The Golf Channel made this a competition between players from the United States and Europe, much like the Ryder Cup.
-Cellini and Sparks returned as hosts.
+The Big Break IV was filmed in Scotland in June 2005 at the Carnoustie Golf Links and the Old Course at St Andrews, and premiered on September 13 of the same year; the season featured teams representing the United States and Europe, competing for exemptions into two European Tour events (the Algarve Open de Portugal and the Celtic Manor Wales Open), an endorsement deal with Bridgestone Golf, a two-year lease on a Ford Explorer, and a $5,000 gift card from Dick's Sporting Goods.